EgosOwn/onionr/SECURITY.md

 Onionr is a student-owned hobby project, resources are not available for large rewards.

-Stickers or other reasonable & negotiable rewards are available.
+Stickers or other small rewards are available.
 We reserve the right to refuse rewards for any reason.

 Public recognition can be given upon request.